What does winter taste like?

 1 pan crumbled cornbread Every time I make it to go with soups, I crumble the leftover and freeze it.
 By Thanksgiving, I have a big bag of it.
 I know it's way more than 1 pan.

 2-3 cups bread crumbs Just use 5-6 pieces of bread, heels, crusts and all.
-Tear it up.
+Tear it up.10-12 crumbled crackers Use whatever's left in the last sleeve of crackers.
+Saltines are fine, or whatever you have on the shelf.

 2 onions chopped Coarsely or finely chopped -your preference.
 Use less if you don't care for as much onion flavor.
 You might want to saute them in butter first.